Citi not expecting an asset cap, CEO Fraser says

 Citigroup warns bond traders are misreading inflation ahead of CPI

-Part of Citi's simplification plan includes selling or winding down certain retail franchises overseas.
-Citigroup said Tuesday that it is on track to separate the two banks in Mexico in the fourth quarter, and wind-downs in South Korea, China and Russia are ahead of schedule.
+That simplification plan includes selling or winding down 14 overseas retail franchises.
+The company said Tuesday that it is on track to separate two banks in Mexico in the fourth quarter.
+It also said that wind-downs in South Korea, China and Russia are ahead of schedule.

 For reprint and licensing requests for this article, click here.